thekosiguy/mse-software-development1/projects/thermostat/business-logic.md

 In this challenge, you will build the logic needed to model a simple thermostat.

 ### Learning Objectives covered
-* Use Jasmine to test-drive the development of a thermostat class
+* Use `Cypress` to test-drive the development of a thermostat class

 ### Challenge setup